berlinbabel/aerial_workflow/docs/create_photo_points.md

 #### Step 1

-Copy and edit the following to include paths as described above in some text editor.
+Copy and edit the following to include your paths.
 <pre>exiftool.exe -n -csv PATH_TO_IMAGES > PATH_TO_CSV_FILE\exif_output.csv</pre>

 #### Step 2